FistOfTheNorthStar/RailsArduino/README.md

 Check MySQL sock and change it in the database.yml, run `mysqladmin variables | grep 'socket'` and add that.
 Remember to check where Arduino is connected and add it to the config.yml, for me it was `/dev/ttyAMC0` I would consider installing a lighter OS, but you might get into other trouble.
-Then you need to uncomment bootsnap from the Gemfile and config/boot.rb, it does not compile correctly.
+Then you need to comment out bootsnap from the Gemfile and config/boot.rb, it does not compile correctly.

 ### ToDo